iamkanishka/Typescript-Concepts/Readme.md

 48. Creting a Generic Function in the Typescript.
 49. Create Generic Function with Contraints using extends keyword in Typescript.
 50. Create Another Example of Generic Function along with interface in the Typescript.
+51. Create Generic Function with key of Constraints in the Typescript.